chaosparrot/parrot.py/docs/PATTERNS.md

 As you can see, we have successfully made sure action_one and action_five never overlap detection wise

 If you want to get fancy, you can even put these 'ratio' and 'below_ratio' thresholds in the continual thresholds area, but so far I haven't found a use for that yet

+### Notes on Talon Voice Integration

+In the Talon Voice integration, the patterns are set up slightly different, for example in the values used.

+Power, for example, is a different value and scale in Talon Voice than in Parrot.
+This is because during the development of the integration I made some fixes that were backwards incompatible with older versions of Parrot, so I kept the old calculation in place to make sure updating a parrot version wouldn't break existing users' set ups.

+Frequency thresholding is also done using F1 and F2 in Talon Voice, for the formant frequencies, while in parrot there is only frequency.

+This doesn't affect performance in either of the programs, just the values you need to use for thresholding.

 ### Conclusion